Reliably download historical market data from Yahoo! Finance with Python

 .

-The latest version of yfinance is a complete re-write of the libray, offering a reliable method of downloading historical market data from Yahoo!
-Finance, up to 1 minute granularity, with a more Pythonic way.
+yfinance is a complete re-write of the libray, offering a reliable method of downloading historical market data from Yahoo!
+Finance's API, up to 1 minute granularity, in a more Pythonic way.

 Introducing the Ticker()